wavefrontHQ/docs/pages/doc/ts_cumulativeHisto.md

 ### Interpolation

-??Relevant??
-The `histo()` function itself doesn't perform interpolation because that doesn't make sense for a histogram.
+The `cumulativeHisto()` function itself doesn't perform interpolation because that doesn't make sense for a histogram.
 But when you apply `percentile()`, we do perform interpolation.

 See [Standard Versus Raw Aggregation Functions](query_language_aggregate_functions.html).